ffrappo/code-narrator-turbo/docs/Prerequisites.md

 4. **Git**: You need to have Git installed on your system to fork and clone the project repository.
 You can download Git from the [official Git website](https://git-scm.com/).

-5. **Code-Narrator repository**: Fork the [Code-Narrator repository](https://github.com/ffrappo/code-narrator-turbo) on GitHub and clone it to your local machine.
+5. **code-narrator-turbo repository**: Fork the [code-narrator-turbo repository](https://github.com/ffrappo/code-narrator-turbo) on GitHub and clone it to your local machine.

 6. **Set OPENAI_API_KEY in .env file**: In the project's root directory, create a `.env` file and set the `OPENAI_API_KEY` environment variable with your OpenAI API key.
 Replace `your_api_key` with your actual API key: